proj-algos-july2020/solo_project_jeffJ/README.md

-# jeffj_soloprojects
-<<<<<<< HEAD
+Com3 Unity's

 Welcome to Com3unity Fitness's web page.
-You'll find the intergration of bootstrap so the page can be dynamic.
-I'm also implimenting Zooms restful API into the a waiting chat roon as well.
+This page front end consist of the use : HTML, CSS bootstrap, JS ajax and jquery.
+On the backend we are using Django Frame works and MySql lite.

+I have includes imports for regex, and bycrept for security but and also have imported js validator for froms.

+API : All authO for Facebook and google login, Intergrations for calendly and zoom.

 =====
-Front end bootstrap completed with modal for login and registration.